mdeyssen/RICHS_WGCNA_AirPop/RICHS_PM2.5_DLM.md

 ## Analysis Description

-This is an R Markdown document outlining the Weekly PM2.5 DLM analysis with respect to SGA and LGA status.
+This is an R Markdown document outlining the Weekly PM2.5 DLM analysis with respect to birthweight percentiles, SGA and LGA status.

+Modeling BW as a continuous outcome (Fenton percentiles, 1 df), we observe a significant inverse association from 12 weeks prior to conception until 13 weeks gestation.
 In the SGA analysis, the model with the lowest AIC had 1 df.
 While there was no overall association between PM2.5 and SGA status, a significant window was observed ranging from 2 weeks prior to gestation and 14 weeks after conception.
 In the LGA analysis, the model with the lowest AIC had 3 df.
 There was an overall inverse association between PM2.5 and LGA status.
 An inverse association with LGA status was observed during a window ranging from 3 weeks prior to gestation to 8 weeks of gestation.
 An positive association with LGA status was observed during a window ranging from 29-32 weeks gestation.
-Modeling BW as a continuous outcome (Fenton percentiles, 1 df), we observe a significant inverse association from 12 weeks prior to conception until 13 weeks gestation.

 In the sex-stratified analysis, a significant SGA window was observed from 12 weeks to 7 weeks prior to conception among boys and 7 weeks and